microsoft/hlsl-specs/proposals/0024-opacity-micromaps.md

 Proposed validation error diagnostic:

-- `"RayFlags used in '%0' specifies unknown flags (0x%1) for shader model %2; valid mask: 0x%3"`
+- `"RayFlags used in '%0' specifies unknown flags (0x%1) for shader model %2"`

 Validation will also be added to ensure the flags are constant on input to the `AllocateRayQuery` DXIL operation.